 The tax return due date for a trust depends on the year-end for that trust, which is based on the grantor's death date.

 As trustee, you have a lot of flexibility in when to submit the first tax return.
-The first step is to pick a closing date for the trust's tax year.
+The first step is to pick a closing date for the trust's tax year, known as the trust year-end.
 Suppose the grantor dies July 14.
 Some trusts must choose a calendar tax year ending Dec.
 31. Other trusts can use a fiscal year with an ending date as far ahead as 11 months from the death.
 In this case, that would be June 14 of the following year.
 The instructions for Form 1041 explain which trusts have that option.